 9 “Facts” About Bed Bugs That Just Aren’t True

-If you want to get rid of these suckers, you need to know the facts.
+If you want to get rid of bed bugs, you need to know the myths from the facts.
+We asked the experts to bust some bed bug misconceptions.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.